 When launching your first application, you will be asked to confirm that you agree to abide by UNT’s Computer Use policy, just as you would in a physical computer lab.

-Your local computer storage drives and USB drives are mounted as “devices” in the virtual environment.
-This means you may access files stored locally on your computer within the virtual environment by navigating to your computer “device” within an application’s file explorer.
+Your university-provided OneDrive, local computer storage drives, and USB storage devices are mounted as “network drives” in the virtual environment.
+This means you may access files stored in your OneDrive and those stored locally on your computer within the virtual environment by navigating to that “drive” within an application’s file explorer.

-For instance, when in SAS, you may go to File -> Open, then select “This PC” on the left and open the device named after your local username and computer name to gain access to files on your local computer.
-In the pictured example, my local computer’s files are found under “Jacob on UNT-PC,” so named because Jacob is my username and UNT-PC is the computer name.
+For instance, when in SAS, you may go to File -> Open, then select “This PC” on the left and open the O:\ drive to access your OneDrive or the Z:\ drive mapped using your local computer username to gain access to files under your local computer user profile.

 Some applications’ file explorers may look different from others.
-So, whichever way the navigation is done, just remember to first find and navigate to “This PC” to find and open your computer device in order to gain access to the files on your computer.
+So, whichever way the navigation is done, just remember to first find and navigate to “This PC” to find your mapped network drives in order to gain access to the files on your computer and your OneDrive.

 4. Additional notes